xyproto/cxx/README.md

 Make modern C++ easier to deal with.

-Consider compiling the examples in the `examples` directory just by typing `cxx` in each directory.

 Have you ever had a single `main.cpp` file that you just want to compile, without having to make sure the order of flags are correct and ideally without having to provide any flags at all?

 `cxx` may fit your use case, provided you have all required libraries installed.

-This repository was created three years before [dtolnay/cxx](https://github.com/dtolnay/cxx).
+Consider compiling the examples in the `examples` directory just by typing `cxx` in each directory.

 Using `cxx` is simple: